Detail Button to Lighting Web Component

 </WebLink>

-Note that the most important line is <url>/lightning/cmp/c__DetailButtonRouter?c__recordId={!Opportunity.Id}</url>.
-I named by Aura component DetailButtonRouter.
+.
 You can name it whatever you prefer, just make sure to change this line.
-Also, I’m adding it to the Opportunity layout, so I passed the Opportunity ID with c__recordId={!Opportunity.Id}.
-You can change that to whatever object you need to use.
+Also, I’m adding it to the Opportunity layout, so I passed the Opportunity ID with c__recordId={!Opportunity.Id}

 Add this button to whatever layout you need to.